Medical Schools That Don't Require the MCAT: What You Should Know

 Case Western Reserve University

-Case Western offers admission to their Pre-Professional Scholars program to a small group of no more than 20 high-school seniors each year.
-The eight year program consists of four years in a bachelor’s degree with a major of the applicant’s choice, and four years completing an MD.
+Case Western offers admission to their Pre-Professional Scholars program to a small group of no more than 20 high school seniors each year.
+The eight-year program consists of a four-year bachelor’s degree in a major of the applicant’s choice and four years of completing an MD.

-Students in the program do not have to complete the MCAT, but must successfully maintain an academic standard to maintain their acceptance to the program.
+Students in the program do not have to complete the MCAT but must maintain high grades to be considered competitive.

 CUNY School of Medicine

-The Sophie Davis Biomedical Education Program is offered by The City College Of New York’s CUNY School of Medicine, and serves to enroll high-school students with outstanding academics into an eight year BS/MD program.
-No MCAT is required to enter into the program.
+The Sophie Davis Biomedical Education Program is offered by The City College Of New York’s CUNY School of Medicine and serves to enroll high school students with outstanding academics into an eight-year BS/MD program.
+No MCAT is required to enter the program.

 Drexel University College of Medicine